Skip to content

 Are you sure you want to continue connecting (yes/no/[fingerprint])?

-SSH key fingerprint prompts like below happen the first time you connect to a server from your system(s).
-You should compare the fingerprint printed with the fingerprints listed below.
-If they match, you can safely enter yes.
-If you cannot find a match, you should open a ticket.
+This prompt appears the first time you connect to a server.
+Compare the displayed fingerprint against the fingerprints listed below.
+If they match, type yes.
+If you cannot find a match, open a support ticket before proceeding.

 The authenticity of host 'farm.hpc.ucdavis.edu (128.120.146.1)' can't be established.